prajwalbkumar/bnb-public-blog/content/index.md

 - [ ] Deploying tools built with the [[Revit API]]
 - [ ] This blog 🙋‍♂️
 - [ ] Exploring ideas in [[Idea for Software]], including:
-    - [ ] Developing a [[BIM TaskForce OS]], a project management tool tailored for BIM Projects in the AEC industry.
+    - [ ] Developing a [[BIM OS]], a project management tool tailored for BIM Projects in the AEC industry.

 I live in India ❤️ and hail from the beautiful [Andaman and Nicobar Islands](https://en.wikipedia.org/wiki/Andaman_and_Nicobar_Islands).
 Planning a trip?
 I'd be happy to help you with a perfect travel itinerary!